Keep Sports Injuries from Tripping Up Your Goals

 If you’re getting out and getting active, you likely have a goal of some sort.

 It doesn’t have to be hitting the pros or working your way to the Dallas Marathon.
-You could just be someone who wants to get out and getting moving more than you currently are, and that’s great!
+You could just be someone who wants to get out and get moving more than you currently are, and that’s great!

 But whether you are engaged in a serious training regimen or just picking up some games of basketball on the weekends, it pays to protect yourself against sports injuries—especially to your feet and ankles.
 Few things can sideline your ambitions in a more frustrating way than developing heel pain or other maladies.